Pets are an Important Parts of Our Lives

 Household pets are our friends.
 We form strong bonds with them.
 They’re important to our mental health and give back so much more than we ask of them.
-Given the role they play in our lives, we hate to see them in discomfort or pain.
+Given the role they play in our lives, we don’t like to see them in discomfort or pain.

 As you might be aware, CBD is getting a lot of attention in the treatment of human ailments.
-The exciting news is that CBD is also showing very positive signs in the treatment of a wide-range of pet-related conditions including anxiety, epilepsy, and arthritis.
+The exciting news is that CBD is also showing promise in the treatment of a wide-range of pet-related conditions.
+These conditions include anxiety, epilepsy, and arthritis.

-However, as we’ve said in previous articles, there hasn’t been enough clinical testing of medicinal cannabis.
+However, as we’ve said in previous articles, medicinal cannabis hasn’t been tested enough.
 This goes for humans and animals.
-And, as with humans, there are many variables that impact the effectiveness of any product when treating a dog or cat.
-These include age, weight, the specifics of the condition being treated, etc.
+And, as with humans, many variables can impact the effectiveness of any product when treating a dog or cat.
+The animal’s age, weight, and the specifics of the condition being treated are key factors.

-The upside is that that CBD isn’t known to have any significant side effects in animals, so there shouldn’t be any risk in administering more than required.
-Nevertheless, it’s wise to err on the downside, and start with a small dose.
-This initial dose can be gradually increased to arrive at the amount that gives optimum benefit.
-With an animal, this means observing external signs, i.e., behaviour and body language, appetite, etc.
+The upside is that that CBD isn’t known to have any significant side effects in animals.
+Therefore, there shouldn’t be any risk in administering more than required.
+Nevertheless, it’s wise to err on the downside by starting with a small dose.
+You should then gradually increase the dose to arrive at the amount that gives optimum benefit.
+With an animal, this means watching you pet’s external signs, i.e., behaviour and body language, appetite, etc. for signs of improvement.

-We can’t emphasize enough that finding the optimum dose requires trial and error.
-This can take a fair amount of patience, noting that it may also take time for the CBD to build up in the animal’s system.
+We can’t emphasize enough that finding the optimum dose requires some amount of trial and error.
+Be patient and please note that it takes time for the CBD to build up in the animal’s system.

 Veterinarians are in an awkward position because their professional associations haven’t recognized the medicinal benefits of CBD.
-Although many veterinarians have heard about the benefits of CBD, they’re not legally able to prescribe it.
-This will only come when there’s enough clinical science to back up the growing evidence.
-In the meantime, we’re on own when it comes to dosing CBD for our pets.
+Although many veterinarians have heard about the benefits of CBD, most shy away from prescribing It.
+Prescribing CBD for pets will only come when there’s enough clinical science to back up the growing evidence.

-We wish you well in nursing your pet back to good health!
+We wish you well in maintaining your pet’s good health!